 This 2020 version of the bill benefitted from the Judges’ opinions in the constitutional challenge, and the Government opted – at the point of tabling – to establish a Joint Select Committee to consider the bill.

 First Tabled: 12/15/2020

 The Bill was withdrawn, with the National Identification and Registration Act 2021 being tabled.
 This new version of the bill reflects the amendments that would have arisen from the deliberations of – and the presentations to – the Joint Select Committee.

 The Joint Select Committee’s deliberations led to amendments to the proposed Bill, and the development of the National Identification Registration Act 2021 (the current version of the law).
-The Evolution of NIDS (Summarised)
+Report of the Joint Select Committee

 The Joint Select Committee – comprising nine (9) members of the Lower House and six (6) members of the Senate – with the support of the implementing team from the OPM met to discuss the provisions of the Bill, and accepted submissions from a number of individuals and organisations.

 The Office of the Prime Minister has produced a clause-by-clause breakdown of the legislation – OPM Clause-by-Clause explanation of NIDS 2020 Act.

 JAMP has sought to add value by providing a comparison between key provisions of the old and new versions of the bill – The Evolution of NIDS (Summarised)